The 7 Best SaaS Analytics Tools of 2023

 You can get these answers using traffic analytics software like Google Analytics and social media analytics tools like NapoleonCat and Brand24.

-Traffic analytics software for SaaS
+Traffic analytics software for SaaS – Google Analytics

 Google Analytics also features conversion tracking, allowing you to track the source of each conversion after setting up your conversion points.
 This helps you improve your marketing messages, and combining this information with the overall user activity data helps you craft better user personas.

 You can track new users visiting your website over a specified period.
-Keeping track of new users at least on a monthly basis helps you understand how your traffic is growing over time.
+Keeping track of new users at least on a monthly basis helps you understand how your web traffic is growing over time.

-Next, you can track the traffic source and medium to identify which acquisition channels are bringing in the most traffic.
+With Google Analytics, you can also select two ranges to compare data from two different periods within the same interval.
+Moreover, you can track the traffic source and medium to identify which acquisition channels are bringing in the most traffic.

 Identifying the best channels and landing pages that lead to the most conversions helps you emphasize the content that best resonates with your audience.